SouthPatron/django-ravensuite/README.txt

 ===========
-django-ravensuite
+ravensuite
 ===========

-django-ravensuite is a set of common utilities used by all apps.
+ravensuite is a set of common utilities used by all apps.

 Installation
 ============
 - From pypi:
-    $pip install django-ravensuite
+    $pip install ravensuite

 - From source:
     $python setup.py install